comonoidial/ILFL_on_CH/notes/abstractmachine.md

     G              H             (p->)f-m q_l      _                r_n^A : S   app_2b
 ==> G              H              f-k q_l+r_n      _                S    (m > n, k = m-n)
 ```
+This concludes our derivation of an efficient abstract machine for the lambda calculus.
+All rules now consists of only simple operations on each element of abstract machine.
+Further optimisations are possible, however they amount to adding special cases where certain rules are merged.
+It is not clear whether adding special cases yields enough performance benefits justifying the additional complexity.
+We will leave this tradeoff to concrete implementations of this abstract machine.

 ### Extending the abstract machine for practical lazy functional languages